robfatland/digitaltwin/README.md

 Part 3 of this document has an example of sending an IP command to the device.

-> Actually it would be helpful to sort out *who* IP commands go to: Twilio or the Arduino or the shield.
+> It would be helpful to sort out *who* IP commands go to: Twilio or the Arduino or the shield.

 #### Motivation and Digression